Magnetism and electricity: State, analyse and apply principles in electric circuits

 Now find the unknown resistance:

-[latex]\scriptsize \begin{align*}{{R}_{s}}&={{r}_{1}}+{{r}_{2}}+{{r}_{3}}+{{r}_{4}}\\\text{ 9}&= \text{3 + 3+1+}{{r}_{4}}\\\text{ }{{r}_{4}}&=\text{2 }\Omega \end{align*}[/latex]
+[latex]\scriptsize \begin{align*}{{R}_{s}}&={{r}_{1}}+{{r}_{2}}+{{r}_{3}}+{{r}_{4}}\\\text{ 9}&= \text{3 + 3+1+}{{r}_{4}}\\\text{ }{{r}_{4}}&=\text{2 }\Omega \end{align*}[/latex] - First find the total resistance:

 [latex]\scriptsize \begin{align*}{{R}_{s}}&={{r}_{1}}+{{r}_{2}}+{{r}_{3}}\\&=\text{1 + 2}\text{.5 + 1}\text{.5}\\&=\text{5 }\Omega \end{align*}[/latex]